cztomczak/cefpython/cefexample/README.txt

 Version 0.32 released on 2012-08-19
 * Javascript error handling example
-* New function exposed: cefpython.SingleMessageLoop()
+* New function exposed: cefpython.SingleMessageLoop(),
+	allows to integrate with existing application's message loop.
 * Fix to detection of infinite recursion in javascript bindings.
 * Improved detection of current directory when passing path to html file or icon, try cefpython.GetRealPath(file) or cefpython.GetRealPath() to get current dir.